Nanette Medved: Career

 Prior to her philanthropic work, Medved had a career as a commercial model and actress.
 In 1996, she left the Philippines to pursue studies in the United States.
-In 2002, she decided to leave the entertainment industry to focus on her advocacy work.
+In 2002, she decided to leave the entertainment industry to focus on her advocacy work.Since then, the only times that she has appeared on Philippine TV is to speak about her philanthropic projects.